Craft Chocolate: tastes better, better for you, and better for the farmers and the planet

 So why does this matter?
 In addition to confusing consumers, “raw” also distracts from small batch, craft chocolate.
 There are a number of huge differences between “craft” and “mainstream” chocolate.
 Craft makers work directly with farmers to pay premium prices to secure the best beans where they try to coax unique, distinctive flavours in small batches that they make themselves with minimal ingredients.
 They want to create chocolate bars where a few squares are a treat that will intrigue and be brilliantly satisfying.
 They want to preserve the rainforest (and indeed replant it – cf Original Beans “buy a bar, plant a tree”).
 By contrast, mainstream chocolate is made to have consistent flavours, often achieved with multiple ingredients and where very often the bar maker is “remoulding” some mass produced chocolate into bars, truffles etc. And it’s hard to know where the beans are coming from, how the farmers are compensated, whether the rainforest has been destroyed, etc.

 “Raw chocolate” is not by any normal definition “raw”.
 And all too often it’s not “made” by the company selling the bar (they are very often just remoulding mass produced chocolate couverture and adding in a few other flavourings).
 There are no health benefits that have been scientifically established.
-On a positive note, they don’t (normally) add in palm oil, vegetable fats and other highly processed additives.
+Period

 So if you want to make sure that you are paying a fair price to the farmers, if you want to delight in a few squares of chocolate crafted from minimally processed ingredients, please focus on small batch, single estate craft chocolate.
 It tastes great, it has simple and high quality ingredients and it’s helping preserve the rainforest.
 All you need do is look at the label.
 Check the ingredients.
 And above all check the name of the estate or co-operative where the bean comes from (just saying “Ecuador” or “Ghana” doesn’t cut it).
 Check where the bar has been crafted.
 If it doesn’t specify this, stop and look beyond confused terms like “raw”.
 Instead reach for proper, craft chocolate.